-My figurative paintings are created on multiple sheets of layered plexiglass.
+My Neo-Pointillist figurative paintings are created on multiple sheets of layered plexiglass.
 Each sheet of clear plexiglass contains a part of the final image.
 The effect creates a 3 dimensional kinetic painting that moves and changes as the viewer’s perspective changes.

 I just finished this painting of Marina Lane (Mina).

 This painting is done with acrylic paint on 2 sheets of 18"x24" plexiglass on top of 3 sheets of 24"x32" plexiglass.
 I am very excited to incorporate silkscreen stencils to make the halftone pattern on this painting.